 In a nutshell, each Trojan is created with a specific job in mind, including any of the following:

 - Stealing bank details and credit card information

 Types of Trojan Horses

 While Trojans are often labeled as viruses, this definition is not technically correct.
 A computer virus will attempt to spread the infection wherever possible, whereas a Trojan is an individual program with a specific task, such as any of the following:

-A Backdoor Trojan grants complete remote control to the operator, allowing them to edit, send, download and delete files.
+- Backdoor — grants complete remote control to the operator, allowing them to edit, send, download, and delete files.
 They are often used to hijack personal devices for criminal activity.

-Ransom attacks are often carried out using a Trojan.
-Once the malware is on your computer, it locks you out of specific areas.
-The only way to regain access is by paying a fine.
+- Ransomware — once the malware is on your computer, it locks you out of specific areas.
+The only way to regain access is by paying a ransom.

 How to Spot Trojans

 Trojans can look like just about anything: a computer game you downloaded a month ago, a Twitter link you clicked on that led you to a strange website, or an email attachment you downloaded that was sent from an old friend’s email address.

 Unlike viruses, Trojans can’t spread on their own.
 Instead, they survive by staying unnoticed and hiding behind files and programs you think you can trust.
 Trojans rely on you to run them by mistake or through negligence.
 If you fall victim, you may not even realize it until it’s too late.